Mental Health Facilities Lubbock, TX

 West Texas Centers Dawson County - 59.3 miles from Lubbock, TX

 West Texas Centers Dawson County is a mental health treatment center in Lamesa, Texas, located at 211 North Main Avenue, part of the 79331 zip code.
 West Texas Centers Dawson County provides telemedicine/telehealth and outpatient treatment.
-West Texas Centers Dawson County also offers cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-West Texas Centers Dawson County supports veterans, people with serious mental illness and people with trauma.
-West Texas Centers Dawson County also provides family psychoeducation, intensive case management and vocational rehabilitation services.
+West Texas Centers Dawson County also offers integrated dual diagnosis disorder treatment, individual psychotherapy and behavior modification to adults, seniors 65 or older and young adults.
+West Texas Centers Dawson County supports people with trauma, people requiring dual diagnosis treatment and transitional age young adults.
+West Texas Centers Dawson County also provides supported employment, integrated primary care services and supported housing.

 Learn More